 In the HFA hepatitis C needs assessment the main priority for people with bleeding disorders and hepatitis C was to cure their hepatitis C.

 Revolutionary new hepatitis C treatments with very high cure rates, few if any side-effects and shorter treatment courses came to market internationally in 2014.
 HFA joined the national campaign to have universal access to these treatments through the Pharmaceutical Benefits Scheme (PBS), with a specific goal of eliminating hepatitis C in the Australian bleeding disorders community.
-The first of the new treatments were listed on the PBS in March 2016 and feedback to HFA is that many people with bleeding disorders and hepatitis C now have appointments with hepatitis or infectious diseases clinics or have already started treatment.
+The first of the new treatments were listed on the PBS in March 2016, with a range of treatments now available.
+Haemophilia Treatment Centres have reported to HFA is that nearly all of their patients with bleeding disorders and hepatitis C now been treated and cured.
 HFA is now concentrating on work to ensure all people with bleeding disorders and hepatitis C have the opportunity for hepatitis C treatment, particularly:

 - Those with barriers preventing them from accessing treatment